Submit Innovative Solutions

 Targeted strategic capabilities for this focus area are:

-• Risk-Informed Decision Support: efficient ensemble approaches to quantify uncertainty, hazard assessment tools for risk-based project design and operation over seasonal projections, including Forecast Informed Reservoir Operations and National Storm Hazards Database
+• Risk-Informed Decision Support: Efficient ensemble approaches to quantify uncertainty, hazard assessment tools for risk-based project design and operation over seasonal projections.

-• National Simulation Framework: Real-time High-Resolution National hydro-terrestrial simulation framework for community resilience, including a common operating framework to evaluate comprehensive flood hazards, providing a driver for sediment, ecosystem infrastructure, and crisis assessments
+• National Simulation Framework: Collaborating across agencies and partnering with academia and industry to deliver a real-time High-Resolution National hydro- terrestrial simulation framework for community resilience, including a common operating framework to evaluate comprehensive water-related hazards, providing a driver for sediment, ecosystem infrastructure, and crisis assessments.

 AI, Robotics and Data